ACCESS-NRI/MED-Portal/docs/editing.md

 - Mention to the author your reasons for flagging the submission as possibly out of scope, and give them an opportunity to defend their submission.
 - The EiC on rotation will make a final determination of whether a submission is in scope, taking into account the feedback of other editors.

-### Voting on papers flagged as potentially out of scope
+### Voting on models flagged as potentially out of scope

-Once per week, an email is sent to all JOSS editors with a summary of the papers that are currently flagged as potentially out of scope.
+Once per week, an email is sent to all JOSS editors with a summary of the models that are currently flagged as potentially out of scope.
 Editors are asked to review these submissions and vote on the JOSS website if they have an opinion about a submission.

 ## Sample messages for authors and reviewers